flaf/miscellaneous/puppet/modules/ceph/README.md

 ```

-## Parameter of the `ceph::node` defined resource
+## Parameters of the `ceph::node` defined resource

 The `cluster_name` parameter set the name of the Ceph
 cluster.
 The default value of this parameter is the title of
-the resource.
+the resource, so this parameter is optional.

 The `clusters_conf` parameter is a hash with the structure
 above.
 Concerning the exact structure of this hash, see the
 files `ceph/types/*.pp` for more details.

-For the `keyrings` key in the `clusters_conf` parameter, its
+For the `monitors` key in the `clusters_conf` parameter, its
 subkeys must be the short hostname of the monitor hosts.
 It's recommended to use the short hostname too for the `id`
 but it's not mandatory.
-For each keyring, it's possible to
+For each keyring in the `keyrings`
-set the optional subkeys `owner`, `group`, `mode` to set the
+key, it's possible to set the optional subkeys `owner`,
-Unix rights of the keyring file in the client nodes.
+`group`, `mode` to set the Unix rights of the keyring file
+in the client nodes.

 The `nodetype` parameter can be only equal to these three
 strings: `'clusternode'`, `'clientnode'` or `'radosgw'`.